pronovic/smartapp-sensortrack/README.md

 The webserver server runs on port 8080 by default.
 If you want it to run on a different port, edit `sensortrack.service` and make the appropriate adjustment.

+By default, the webserver accepts connections on all interfaces (0.0.0.0).
+Depending on your infrastructure, you may be able to restrict this to 127.0.0.1 instead.
+If you want to do this, edit `sensortrack.service` and make the appropriate adjustment.

 The `sensortrack` directory contains configuration for the sensortrack daemon process.

 ```